Andrew Coster: Secretary for Social Investment and Chief Executive, Social Investment Agency

 On 11 November 2024, Coster began his new role as Secretary for Social Investment and Chief Executive of the Social Investment Agency.
 The agency was established to lead the government's social investment strategy, which aims to improve outcomes for vulnerable New Zealanders through evidence-based policy and targeted funding.
 Coster oversees the implementation of a $190 million Social Investment Fund, designed to support at least 20 initiatives over four years, with a focus on early intervention and long-term impact.
 His appointment was welcomed by the Public Service Commission, which cited his track record in addressing complex social issues and his pragmatic leadership style.

+On 3 December 2025, Coster resigned from his position at the Social Investment Agency, effective immediately, after being placed on leave following the release of an Independent Police Conduct Authority report into police handling of allegations against former Deputy Commissioner Jevon McSkimming.
+In confirming his departure, Public Service Commissioner Sir Brian Roche said the IPCA had found serious leadership failures but no evidence of corruption or a deliberate cover-up, and Coster stated that he accepted responsibility for his decisions and apologised to the complainant.

 Misconduct allegations

 In November 2025, Andrew Coster was placed on leave from his role as chief executive of the Social Investment Agency following the release of a report by the Independent Police Conduct Authority (IPCA) that found “serious misconduct” by senior New Zealand Police officials during his tenure as Police Commissioner.
 The report centred on how police leadership, including Coster, handled allegations of sexual offending made by a former police employee against then–Deputy Commissioner Jevon McSkimming.

 The IPCA found that Coster and other senior executives delayed referring the woman’s complaints to the authority and attempted to influence the course of the investigation once it began.
 According to the report, Coster expressed concern that the IPCA’s inquiry could “increase Jevon’s victimisation” and adversely affect McSkimming’s prospects of becoming Police Commissioner.
 It also found that senior leaders appeared “unduly preoccupied” with protecting McSkimming’s career and viewed him as a victim rather than an alleged offender.

+During an exclusive interview with TVNZ journalist Jack Tame on 7 December 2025, Coster said that he had briefed both former Police Minister Chris Hipkins and Mark Mitchell on two separate occasions in 2022 and 2024 about McSkimming's extramarital affair before the case became public in 2025.
+He said he was unable to provide proof that those conversations with these ministers had occurred.
+Coster also disputed remarks by Public Service Minister Judith Collins suggesting that the police executive leadership had a problem with corruption.
+In response, both Hipkins and Mitchell issued statements disputing Coster's recollections of those events and defended the IPCA's inquiry's findings into Coster's shortcomings.